cschierig/immersive-crafting/README.md

 ## Usage & Dependencies

-- Immersive Crafting depends on [Quilted Standard Libraries](https://modrinth.com/mod/qsl).
+- Immersive Crafting depends on [Quilt Standard Libraries](https://modrinth.com/mod/qsl).
 - The mod is currently Quilt-exclusive.
 I might add support for other loaders in the future, but I do not have the time to do so at the moment.